Diarrhoea and malnutrition are the two biggest killers of young children in Cool Earth’s partnerships.

 Mothers have worked with Cool Earth to set up a programme focusing on maternal and neonatal health.
 Your support is funding this with an initial set of workshops for 75 women.
 Fifteen women were elected to be health promoters, and are now training mothers and families on maternal health best practice.

 With the help of specialist NGO “One Heart Worldwide”, the health promoters completed training in nearby Satipo to tackle basic sanitation, nutrition and infant health issues such as handwashing and food safety.
 Being away from the community enabled the group to focus on getting the most out of the workshop, without having to tend to their daily activities.
-Using role play and humour broke through taboos about discussing uncomfortable subjects.

 In December 2016, three maternal health promoters from Cool Earth’s Asháninka partnership travelled to the Awajún partnership in northern Peru as part of a knowledge exchange trip.
 The promoters ran workshops on hygiene and sanitation with the Awajún women, and have proposed a similar project to address the public health concerns of our Awajún partners.
 Communities sharing knowledge in this way is key to how Cool Earth’s partnerships will grow in the future.
 It’s with your help that we’ve been able to develop this smart model.